Keith Helmetag

 Partner

-As one of the founders of the firm, Keith offers creative and management direction to a talented team involved in sign and wayfinding as well as exhibit and environment commissions.
+As one of the founders of the studio, Keith offers creative and management direction to a talented team that creates digital and artisanal exhibits, signage and experiential installations.